Property vs Pension: Which Investment Strategy Wins?

 However, property growth depends on various factors, including:

-While property offers high earning potential, it also requires active management, including property maintenance and tenant management.
+While property offers high earning potential, it also requires active property management, including property maintenance and tenant management.

 Pensions provide structured, long-term growth.
 Funds invested in a pension scheme typically benefit from: